ecwws/lisabot/README.md

 all connect to the same Priscilla server the same time, or connect multiple HipChat/Slack/IRC organizations through multiple copies of the same adapters to the same Priscilla Server.

-Adapters are long running Priscilla clients that connects and listens on the chat services then forward messages to Priscilla server, and listen for messages from Priscilla server and forward them back to the chat service.

 Currently only one adapter is functional, the HipChat adapter: https://github.com/priscillachat/priscilla-hipchat